softwaresaved/common-form-questions/core-questions.md

 #### Type:
 Paragraph Text

+### Question:
-### What problems do you see in your work where better software would help
+What problems do you see in your work where better software would help

 #### Type:
 Paragraph Text

+###  Question:
-###  With regards to research software which statement best describes your situation
+With regards to research software which statement best describes your situation

 #### Type:
 Dropdown